AlaaArmoush/TaskBuddy/README.md

 A web‑based platform that connects clients with skilled taskers in their area.
 Book services, chat with providers, and manage task requests all in one place.

+### 📄 Documentation

+For a complete breakdown of the system, including all features, architecture, and GUI design: [TaskBuddy Report.docx](https://github.com/user-attachments/files/21435340/TaskBuddy.Report.docx)

 ## 📝 Overview